emreyolcu/discrete-scroll/README.md

 defaults write com.emreyolcu.DiscreteScroll lines -int LINES
 ```

+If you set the key `lines` to some value other than an integer,
+the default value of 3 is used as a fallback.

-You should restart the application for this setting to take effect.
+You should restart the application for the setting to take effect.

 ### Potential problems